 The Marshall Islands has never participated in a meeting of the Convention on Cluster Munitions.

-In December 2017, the Marshall Islands voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2018, the Marshall Islands voted in favor of the UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention since 2015.

 The Marshall Islands is the last signatory left to ratify the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.